 - In the run up to the Scottish Independence Referendum in September 2014, David Heald warned that the independence debate had temporarily subdued calls for change to the Barnett formula but there was generalised hostility to it in Whitehall and Westminster.
 Reported in the Financial Times on 21 August 2014.

 - Giving evidence to the Finance Committee of the Scottish Parliament on 25 June 2014, David Heald warned that the UK Government might change the Barnett formula if Scotland voted "No" in an independence referendum.
-This evidence session was reported on the BBC News website
+This evidence session was reported on the BBC News website and on Democracy Live.

 On Public Audit

 - David Heald was quoted in Public Finance on 6 November 2023 saying that the depth of the crisis in local authority financial reporting in England could mean that it would be a five-year task clearing up local audit backlog due to capacity problems in local authorities and the disruption of the local audit market.